-In compliance with this policy, each student organization is responsible for the establishment and preservation of safe conditions and safe practices within its area of activity and for the prevention of accidents to members and guests.
-Questions regarding safety standards, codes, and regulations including those standards pertaining to decorations, seating, food sanitation, and accident prevention should be directed to the Office of Safety Services of the University Department of Public Safety, Quonset 103, 355-2171.
+Pursuant to this policy, each student organization is responsible for the establishment and preservation of safe conditions and safe practices within its area of activity and for the prevention of accidents to members and guests.
+Questions regarding safety standards, codes, and regulations including those standards pertaining to decorations, food sanitation, public assemblage, fire safety, and accident prevention should be directed to the Office of Safety Services of the University Department of Public Safety, Quonset 103, 355-2171.